wittmannaaron/flare_proxy/README.md

    - Graceful degradation when services are unavailable
    - Detailed error reporting for debugging

-This implementation provides a robust foundation for dynamic context retrieval while maintaining compatibility with existing AnythingLLM infrastructure.
+This implementation provides a robust foundation for dynamic context retrieval while maintaining compatibility with any RAG system that supports LM Studio as a backend.